blues/note-outboard-dfu/README.md

-# Outboard DFU Examples
+# Notecard Outboard Firmware Update

-This repo contains resources related to testing, using and demonstrating the Outboard DFU feature.
+This repo contains resources related to testing, using and demonstrating the Notecard Outboard Firmware Update feature.